joehunterdev/acmesports-plugin/README.md

 ## 🚀 Installation

 1. 📥 Download the plugin files and upload them to the `/wp-content/plugins/acmesports-plugin` directory, or install the plugin through the WordPress plugins screen directly.
+Alternativley you can zip them.
 2. 🚀 Activate the plugin through the 'Plugins' screen in WordPress
 3. 📝 Use the shortcode `[nfl_data_teams_table]` to display the table on any page or post.